facebook/docusaurus/docs/getting-started-publishing.md

 > For example, both Apache and nginx serve content from `/var/www/html` by default.
 That said, choosing a web server or provider is outside the scope of Docusaurus.

-> When serving the site from your own web server, ensure the web server is serving the CSS files with the proper `content-type` header - `text/css`, in the case of nginx this would mean setting `include /etc/nginx/mime.types;` in your `nginx.conf` file.
+> When serving the site from your own web server, ensure the web server is serving the asset files with the proper HTTP headers.
+CSS files should be served with the `content-type` header - `text/css`.
+In the case of nginx, this would mean setting `include /etc/nginx/mime.types;` in your `nginx.conf` file.
 See https://github.com/facebook/Docusaurus/issues/602 for more info.

 ### Hosting on a Service: